nwager/WebScraping-MiniProject/README.md

   --skipshort_desc (skip short description)

-The program prints changes if it detects any.
+The program prints any changes it detects.
 It also arranges all the data in a pandas table (pandas.DataFrame).